 Preserve fresh autumn apples with this delicious recipe for Crock-Pot Spiced Applesauce which you can process in jars for eating all year long.
-We walk you through the best apples to use and spices to add for the best spiced apple sauce you have ever made!

 Since we add a lot of flavor with the apple juice and brown sugar I wanted a good tart base.

 I normally use at least 2 different kinds of apple’s in my apple sauce, and 3 if possible.

 I like to use apple juice because it adds just a little bit of flavor, especially when using bland apples.
 But feel free to just use water if you don’t have any apple juice on hand.
 However, if you are going to use apple juice make sure to use 100% juice.